DiTEC-project/pyaerial/README.md

 Contributions, feedback, and issue reports are very welcome!

-Feel free to open a pull request or create an issue if you have ideas for improvements.
+Feel free to contact, open a pull request or create an issue if you have ideas for improvements.
+The profiles of all contributors will be visible on this README file.